The GRE® revised General Test is required by many graduate programs for admission. Here's what to expect from the test.

 Score Scale: 0-6 (half-point increments)

-The Analytic Writing section asks you to write essays that displays your ability to support your ideas, articulate your reasoning effectively, and provide focused responses.
-Each essay receives a score from at least one trained reader.
+The Analytic Writing section asks you to write one essay that displays your ability to support your ideas, articulate your reasoning effectively, and provide focused responses.
+The essay receives a score from at least one trained reader.

 The higher your score percentile, the better you did on the exam.
 Of all test-takers worldwide (2016-2019), less than 10% reach a 162+ GRE Verbal scaled score, and less than 10% reach a 168+ GRE Quantitative scaled score.
 You should research average GRE scores at your target graduate schools, and study hard!